ho-nl/magento2-Ho_Templatehints/README.md

 ## Inner Workings
-The module adds an additional html-attribute to the outer most element of a layout element.
+The module adds an additional HTML attribute to the outer most element of a layout element.

 ## Credits
 Inspiration from [Aoe_TemplateHints](https://github.com/AOEpeople/Aoe_TemplateHints) and a lot of love from H&O.